County of Duras

-The County of Duras was a medieval county with its seat at the castle of Duras.
-The 18th century version of this castle still stands and is a part of modern Sint-Truiden in the province of Belgian Limburg.
-The county was one of several counties in the Hesbaye region (Haspengouw in Dutch) which covers the south of Belgian Limburg, and stretches into the neighbouring provinces.
-The county of Duras itself was inherited by the Counts of Montaigu, whose other holdings were further south, and then eventually became part of the neighbouring County of Loon, which was ruled by cousins of the original counts of Duras.
-As a distinct entity under the name Duras the county only existed within the 12th century.
+The County of Duras was a 12th-century county in the Holy Roman Empire, with its seat at the castle of Duras, in an area where the Prince bishops of Liège contested for power with the counts of Leuven.
+The 18th century version of this castle still stands, and is within the municipality of modern Sint-Truiden in the province of Belgian Limburg.

+The county was one of several early counties in the Hesbaye region (Haspengouw in Dutch) which covers parts of several Flemish and Wallonian Provinces of Belgium.
+As a distinct entity under the name Duras the county ceased to exist when the second male line of counts died out, who were also the Counts of Montaigu, whose other holdings were further south.
+Duras was subsequently merged into the neighbouring County of Loon, which was at that time ruled by cousins of the original counts of Duras.

 The history of Duras is entangled with that of its powerful neighbour, Sint-Truiden Abbey.
 The first certain counts of Duras were under-advocates (subadvocati) of the abbey, who were responsible for exercising the secular aspects of lordship on their worldly estate, such as death penalties and military matters.
 As in many similar cases in the twelfth century, this office became powerful and controversial.
 There was conflict not only between the subadvocatus and the abbey's own brethren and tenants, but also with the higher advocatus, the Dukes of Limburg, and their successors the Dukes of Brabant.
 Such conflicts are a major theme in the medieval Gesta or chronicle of the abbey.

 Territory

-As pointed out by de Borman, and later Ulens, while there is no definitive or clear list of the lands held by the counts of Loon or Duras until after they merged.
-14th-century records show that there was a fief within the greater feudal county of Loon which was named as the Duras (or sometimes "Der As") part.
-This was surprisingly not limited to areas near the castle of Duras, but intermingled within the lands of the Counts of Loon.
+As pointed out by de Borman, and later Ulens, while there is no definitive or clear list of the lands held by the counts of Loon or Duras until after they merged, 14th-century records show that there was a fief within the greater feudal county of Loon which was named as the Duras (sometimes spelled in those documents as "Der As") fief.
+This fief was surprisingly not limited to areas near the castle of Duras, but intermingled within the lands of the Counts of Loon.

-Apart from these lands, the family also inherited lordship over Jodoigne, now in the Walloon Brabant part of the Hesbaye region, which was eventually annexed by Brabant/Louvain.
+Apart from these lands, the family also inherited lordship over Jodoigne, now in the Walloon Brabant part of the Hesbaye region, which was eventually annexed by the lords of Brabant and Louvain.
 This had belonged to a widow Erlinde in the 11th century, who became a nun in St Truiden (see below).
 The cartulary of the abbey of Hélécine, a beneficiary of countess Erlinde and the later countess Juliana of Duras, referred to this lordship in some charters as if it were a county.